How to convert a dict to JSON in Python

 - Set

-encoding='utf-8'when opening the file to ensure it can handle the full range of Unicode characters.
+encoding='utf-8'when opening the file to ensure it can correctly write those characters.

 Real-world applications